 Moyes went on to manage Preston from 1998 until 2002, when he left to take charge of Everton.
 He presided over the Toffees from 2002 to 2013, in a largely successful spell on Merseyside.

 At the end of the 2012/13 season, Moyes was appointed as Sir Alex Ferguson's successor at Manchester United.
-However, he was sacked before the end of a dismal 2013/14 campaign.
+However, he was sacked nine months later before the end of a dismal 2013/14 campaign.

-Moyes had unsuccessful spells in charge of Real Sociedad and Sunderland before moving on to West Ham United, where he enjoyed greater fortunes over the course of two separate spells.
+Moyes had unsuccessful spells in charge of Real Sociedad and Sunderland before moving on to West Ham United, where he's enjoyed greater fortunes over the course of two separate spells.

 Preston North End